 The second integral is equal to zero by Lemma~\ref{lem:l7} and the integrand in the first integral is real, regular and strictly negative, therefore

 The second statement immediately follows from the scaling properties.

-\begin{lem} Assume, that we have only one singular point at the point $x_1=0$ of order $n$, $\cN$ is an integer such, that $\cN>n$.
-Let us fix an interval $[-L,L]$ where $L$ is either a positive number or $+\infty$.
+\begin{lem} We assume (as in the previous lemma) that we have only one singular point at the point $x_1=0$ of the order $n$, and $\cN$ is an integer such that $\cN>n$.
+Let us fix an interval $[-L,L]$ where $L$ is either any positive number or $+\infty$.

 Consider the following collection of functions $\Xi_{l}(x,\varepsilon)$, $l=0,1,\ldots,\left[\frac{n-1}{2}\right]$ in our space $\cF_{X}$: